-From 20th March 2020, parents were asked to keep their children at home, wherever possible, and for schools to remain open only for those children of workers critical to the COVID-19 response.
+From Tuesday 5th January, parents were asked to keep their children at home, wherever possible, and for schools to remain open only for vulnerable children and those of workers critical to the COVID-19 response.

-Schools and all childcare providers were asked to provide care for a limited number of children: children who are vulnerable and children whose parents are critical to the COVID-19 response and cannot be safely cared for at home.
+Schools and all childcare providers were asked to provide care for a limited number of children - children who are vulnerable, and children whose parents are critical to the COVID-19 response and cannot be safely cared for at home, or those who are listed as vulnerable and have no access to an electronic device at home.

-This addendum does not replace the school's Safeguarding and Child Protection policy and should be read in conjunction with the main policy.
+This addendum does not replace the schools Safeguarding and Child Protection policy and should be read in conjunction with the main policy.